hackclub/hackclub/workshops/password_generator/README.md

 Function getPassword() {
 }
 ```
-This function will be work on the section of HTML code where we wrote `onclick=”getPassword()”`.
+This function will be work on the section of HTML code where we wrote `onclick="getPassword()"`.

 Create a variable `chars` and give the alphanumeric symbols you want to include in your password.